 Tom's commitment to service and excellence is long-standing and well-recognized.
 He was honored by the United States Court of Appeals for the Eighth Circuit as the Minnesota recipient of the Richard S. Arnold Award for Distinguished Service and Lifetime Achievement.
 In addition to the Hennepin County Bar Association Professional Award, he was recognized as an Attorney of the Year by Minnesota Lawyer in 2015, and was recently recognized again as a 2020 Attorney of the Year for his Outstanding Service to the Profession.
 He served as the president of the Minnesota State Bar Association during its 2019-2020 term, and served earlier as the president of the Hennepin County Bar Association.

 Tom served as chair of the HCBA Bar Memorial Committee for several years and still serves as a committee member, and was recognized by our firm as the recipient of its annual Pro Bono Award for Outstanding Legal Service in the Public Interest, arising out of his work with the University of Minnesota Law School Guantanamo Defense Project.
 He was invited to participate in the MSBA delegation to Cuba, visiting the National Union of Cuban Jurists.
 He served on the Board of Directors of Minnesota CLE, and founded the "Vintage Lawyers Group," introducing new and young lawyers to "vintage lawyers" in social as well as substantive settings.
+He has served for several years on the Minnesota Federal Court History Committee including as chair.
 Along the way, he co-chaired the panel for the Eighth Circuit Judicial Conference on "Baseball and the Law" at Target Field, home of the Minnesota Twins.

 Tom's dedication to diversity, equity and inclusion also runs deep.
 He was named as our firm's Champion of Diversity and Inclusion for 2019, and was selected by Minnesota Lawyer as a 2018 Diversity and Inclusion Honoree, in the "Legacy" category.
 He was recently re-appointed to the MSBA Diversity & Inclusion Leadership Council, after having served on the council prior to his MSBA presidency.
 He also served on the Diversity and Inclusion Task Force of the Federal Bar Association's Minnesota Chapter, as well as on the board of directors of the Givens Foundation for African American Literature, Global Rights for Women, and Twin Cities Diversity in Practice.
 He is the co-founder of the Collaborative Legal Community Coalition, a profession-wide group dedicated to remembering, honoring and learning from the 1920 Duluth lynchings of Elias Clayton, Elmer Jackson and Isaac McGhie.